 This is not the first time Ernesto and Agustin have been heroes.
 I went on a 6-month Mr. Sub's fetish where I pushed my triple stroller (see below) up there about twice a week with the boys.
 My triple stroller is very hard to maneuver and turn when space is tight, and every time Ernesto and Agustin saw me coming, they'd run out and hold the door.
 I'd order a large subway.
 Without even having to ask, they'd cut it up into 6 pieces so I could share it with the boys.
 Then they would hand me extra napkins for my sloppy brood and give me free cups of water because I am too cheap to buy pop at restaurants.

 I guess you could say Ernesto and Agustin were heroes to me well before the rest of Chicago knew.
 It's not often that people go out of their way for others.
 I have stood in the middle of Home Depot when I was nine months pregnant yelling for someone, anyone, to help me find screws.
 The Portillos' employees roll their eyes at me when I check my order to tell them they forgot to include salad dressing.
 When we lived downtown, men in suits would frantically press the "close door" button on the elevator when they saw me coming.
 And don't get me started on The Chicago Public School system.
 All in all, not too many people on this planet outside of family and friends are that nice to me.
-So when Ernesto and Agustin would race to open a door for a harried housewife, it does not go unnoticed.
+So when Ernesto and Agustin would race to open a door for a harried housewife, it did not go unnoticed.

 I encourage everyone to visit Mr. Sub's on 105th & Western if you want to meet real heroes.
 Capturing villains and dolling out extra napkins like few in this world do.